swissup/swissup.github.io/m2/extensions/attributepages/option-based-page/frontend.md

 This page uses `Description and children` display mode and could be used as category page.

->Layered navigation is not supported in current version.

 Products listing settings are the same as category page settings.

 ![Product listing page](/images/m2/attributepages/option-based-page/frontend/athletic_activity.png)